The Rollover Funding Hub

 How long does the rollover take?

 Varies by custodian.
-Major brokerages (Fidelity, Schwab, Vanguard) typically process in 5–10 business days.
-Employer plan administrators may take 10–20 business days.
+Major brokerages typically process in 3–5 business days.
+Employer plan administrators often take 5–10 business days.
+Smaller custodians and TPAs can take 5–15+ business days.
 Contacting your custodian early helps set expectations.

 See the Full Timeline